An Experienced Patent Attorney is Available to Answer Your Questions

 What is a patent?

 A patent is a type of legal monopoly that excludes others from making, using, offering to sell, selling, or importing the patented invention for a limited time.
-Patent terms in the U.S. are typically (but not always) twenty years from the date an application is first filed (utility) or fifteen years from issuance (design).
-With very few exceptions, a U.S. patent has no effect outside of the country.
+Patent protection begins upon grant.
+Subject to certain legal exceptions, U.S. patents terminate twenty years from the date an application is first filed (utility) or fifteen years from issuance (design).
+A U.S. patent generally has no effect outside of the country.
 Patent rights can be sold outright.
 A patent holder can also grant a license to persons or entities who desire to offer products or services that embody the invention, typically in exchange for royalty fees.

 What are the different types of patents?

 The three primary types of patents in the U.S. are utility patents, design patents, and plant patents.
 The Law Office of Steven R. Olsen, PLLC is focused primarily on obtaining utility and design patents for its clients.
 Utility patents can be issued on any new and useful process, machine, article of manufacture, or composition of matter, or any new and useful improvement thereof.
-Design patents concern ornamentation that is applied to useful devices.
+Design patents concern ornamentation (e.g., shape and texture, but not pure graphics) that is applied to useful devices.

 Why should my company (or I) apply for a patent?

 Entities and individuals pursue patents for a variety of reasons.
 Chief among them is to block, or at least slow, marketplace competition.
 Venture Capitalists (VCs) are often more willing to invest in entities that have the ability to block competitors.
 Many consumers perceive enhanced value in patented products and services.
 Universities and so-called non-practicing entities (NPE’s) build patent portfolios for their inherent value, i.e., to sell or license the patented technology.
 Cross-licensing patents can also be an efficient way to settle costly infringement disputes; for this reason, many companies with products or services in an active technology area build “defensive” patent portfolios.

 What is the process for obtaining a patent?